iamthewallrus/AntiDrop/README.md

-This is the main branch of AntiDrop. iamthewallrus is my GitHub account omgitsjayden is my SpigotMC account
+This is the main branch of AntiDrop. iamthewallrus is my GitHub account AND my YouTube account omgitsjayden is my SpigotMC account
-Astelsia is my YouTube account

 Cleared the confusion?